Kim Chiu: Personal life

 As one of the Philippines' highest paid endorsers, Chiu addressed the pork barrel scam in a press conference on August 28, 2013, noting the amount of tax celebrities like herself pay to the government: "The money isn't a joke [...] we pay so much tax and we don't know where it's going."
 The Bureau of Internal Revenue confirmed Chiu as 131st top taxpayer in the country with ₱9.3M in income taxes in 2013.

 In 2015, Chiu passed the UPCAT and enrolled in University of the Philippines's UPOU program for business courses.

+Legal issues

+Chiu filed a qualified theft complaint against her sister, Lakambini Chiu, after discovering serious financial discrepancies in one of their business ventures on December 2, 2025.
+In 2026, Lakambini was arrested for 44.4 million pesos in qualified theft.